Category Archives: Things to Do

 Have A Family Bounce-Off At The Beach

 It’s hard to beat a family beach outing, but you’ll score an even bigger win with the kids when you surprise them with a trip to a floating inflatable park!
-Spashtown Nickel Beach offers guests access to inflatable attractions that float right on top of Lake Erie.
+Splashtown Nickel Beach offers guests access to inflatable attractions that float right on top of Lake Erie.
 Kids and adults alike will love navigating inflatable obstacles and racing down the water slides.
 For a beach day that’s a little more “chill,” stretch out in the sand at Lakeside Park Beach or Sunset Beach on Lake Ontario, or Lake Erie’s Bay Beach or Centennial-Cedar Bay Beach.
 Time your trip with Port Dalhousie’s Tuesday night Supper Market or Crystal Beach’s Thursday night Supper Market and wrap up your day of beach play with a casual supper on the sand.

 Feel The Rush of Some of North America’s Wildest Rapids